Does the Constitution really require the military to induct everyone who wants to join?

 The most common medical disqualifier?
 Obesity.
 (Actually, there are a myriad of additional medical reasons that may render someone ineligible to serve, including such things as asthma, allergies, urticaria, various forms of arthritis, cardiac conditions, inflammatory bowel disease, heart abnormalities and, as we’ll discuss below, diabetes.)

-Is anyone suggesting that the Constitution requires, for example, that the military induct obese volunteers (or anyone else with particular medical needs), or to use that the military resources to try to solve their health issues so that they and other members of the public can become qualified to join?
+Is anyone suggesting that the Constitution requires, for example, that the military induct obese volunteers (or anyone else with particular medical needs), or to use military resources to try to solve their health issues so that they and other members of the public can become qualified to join?
 I don’t think so.
 The military has many responsibilities, but fixing a global public health crisis is not among them.

 Thus, it’s simply factually and legally incorrect to assume that transgender people are similarly situated to gay men and lesbians who want to join the armed forces.
 Gays and lesbians never required (or, to my knowledge, demanded or even expected) the multi-million-dollar medical architecture the RAND report (that Mr. Paradis cites) says transgender troops need.
 (And some say the real cost is “billions over ten years.”)